medhya-verma-28/carbonchainapp/README.md

 # 🌍 Blockchain Carbon Registry System

 A modern Android application for tracking, trading, and retiring carbon credits on a blockchain-based registry.
-Built with Jetpack Compose and featuring a beautiful, intuitive UI.
+Built with Jetpack Compose and featuring a beautiful, intuitive UI with modern dark theme with green-blue gradient and glass effects.

 ## ✨ Features